 When your teen who’s participated in career and occupational programs makes the transition from high school, he has a number of options.
 He can select to enter the workforce in a variety of entry-level positions, or he may enter a two- or four-year post-secondary technical institution, or a four-year college.

 Student organizations at the high school level, funded through federal legislation, are an established and integral part of vocational education.
-Ten Career and Technical Student Organizations (CTSOs) are recognized by the U.S. Department of Education and charged to provide programs of career and leadership development, including motivation and recognition for students enrolled in career and technical education programs.
+The U.S. Department of Education recognizes 10 Career and Technical Student Organizations (CTSOs) that are charged with providing career and leadership development, including motivation and recognition for students enrolled in CTE programs.
 Each school-based program must have a dedicated instructor who coordinates curriculum-oriented activities to maximize student learning.
 Generally, participation in a student organization is voluntary and students elect to participate.
 However, in some instances, teachers may require participation in the student organization as part of class activities.

-When your family and/or school are planning transition activities, you should encourage your teen with learning disabilities to participate in the career and technical student organizations (CTSOs).
+When your family and/or school are planning transition activities, you should encourage your teen with learning disabilities to participate in the CTSOs.
 Student organizations can supplement skills learned in the classroom.
 These CTSOs offer opportunities for your teen to interact with peers and teachers in a less formal and more social atmosphere.
 Such interactions help him develop important employment skills such as self-confidence, decision making, and problem solving with peers.
 The clubs offer a less risky environment for trying new challenges and learning generic job-related skills.

 Students with learning disabilities qualify for this program because all youth between the ages of 14 and 21 qualify who are experiencing one or more of the following six barriers to successful workforce entry: